fingerprintjs/fingerprintjs-pro-gtm/README.md

 You can find more info on the FingerprintJS Pro agent documentation page [https://dev.fingerprint.com/docs/js-agent](https://dev.fingerprint.com/docs/js-agent)

+`Tag type` - The way you want to use the tag.
+It is 3 options:
+  - `Load and identify` – default behavior.
+Load JS Agent and instantly identify browser.
+  - `Load` – just load JS Agent.
+  - `Identify` - identify browser.
+JS Agent needs to be loaded before.
+You can collect necessary data, then trigger this tag and provide `linkedId` or `tag`.

 `Public API key` - Your public API key that authenticates the agent with the API.

 `Region` - The [region](https://dev.fingerprint.com/docs/regions) of your subscription.